 Julius Randle's All-Star Weekend ball in the family

-SALT LAKE CITY — As Julius Randle was struggling through his round of the three-point shootout at NBA All-Star Weekend on Saturday night the television cameras panned over to his 6-year-old son Kyden, showing his face contort into a frown as the shots bounded off the rim leaving Randle eliminated in the first round.
+SALT LAKE CITY — As Julius Randle struggled through his round of the three-point shootout at NBA All-Star Weekend on Saturday night, the television cameras panned over to his 6-year-old son Kyden, showing his face contort into a frown as the shots bounded off the rim, leaving Randle eliminated in the first round.

-For the elder Randle there would be no frown or tears or regrets at saying yes when the league came calling for a last-minute replacement in the shootout.
-For Julius Randle, the weekend was all about soaking in the moments, enjoying every minute not only with his peers as he earned his second All-Star honor in three years, but with his family, whom he parked courtside for every event.
+For the elder Randle, there would be no frown or tears or regrets at saying yes when the league came calling for a last-minute replacement in the shootout.
+For him, the weekend was all about soaking in the moments, enjoying every minute not only with his peers as he earned his second All-Star honor in three years but with his family, whom he parked courtside for every event.

-And if the cameras caught the one moment of disappointment, the Randles — Julius and Kyden — were happy to be a part of this event.
+And if the cameras caught that one moment of disappointment, the Randles — Julius and Kyden — were happy to be a part of this event.

-Randle earned an All-Star berth two seasons ago, the first of his career.
-But it was in the midst of the COVID lockdown and it didn’t come with all of the fanfare and opportunities that he found this time.
+Randle earned his first All-Star berth two seasons ago, but it was in the midst of the COVID lockdown and it didn’t come with all of the fanfare and opportunities that he found this time.

 Everything seems a little more fun, a little more joyous for Randle now, and not just touring his way around All-Star Weekend.

+He was selected 10th overall by LeBron James in the draft for the game — getting his wish to play with James, at least for a half, until James was ruled out for the remainder of the game with a right hand contusion.
+Randle did his part, throwing down a pair of first-half dunks and finishing with 11 points, but Jayson Tatum set an All-Star Game scoring record with 55 points as Team Giannis beat Team LeBron, 184-175.

-Two seasons ago Randle and the Knicks flourished, earning the No. 4 seed in the East and a playoff berth and Randle not only becoming an All-Star but named an All-NBA second-team member.
+Two seasons ago, Randle and the Knicks flourished.
+They earned the No. 4 seed in the Eastern Conference and a playoff berth, and Randle not only became an All-Star but was named an All-NBA second-team member and the league’s most improved player.

+But last season, his play fell off and the team dropped below .500 again.
+Calls from fans for Obi Toppin to get more minutes made Randle a target, and when he struggled, the chants of “M-V-P” of a year earlier became boos and taunts.

 “One of the biggest things was he was like, you know, just talking about the year before,” Randle said.
 “And he said something like along the lines of — if you were your teammate and saw you acting the way that you did sometimes, body language, showing frustration, whatever it was, would you want to be your teammate?
 And I was like, no. I had to look at myself in the mirror and take accountability and get better and learn from it.”

-“They asked me,” he explained before the event.
-“I didn't find out until after the [Knicks' final game before the break].
+“They asked me,” he said before the event.
+“I didn’t find out until after the [Knicks’ final game before the break].
 They asked me.
 I said why not?
 Have fun with it.
-I practiced once."
+I practiced once.
+I practiced yesterday one time, and we‘ll see how it goes.”

-He smiled when it was over and then he did what he has done all weekend: Take in the rest of the show.
-He was on the floor with his family Friday night when teammate Quentin Grimes was a part of the Rising Stars Challenge and after his participation Saturday he got dressed and stuck around to watch Jericho Sims join in the Slam Dunk contest.
+He smiled when it was over and then he did what he has done all weekend: take in the rest of the show.
+He was on the floor with his family Friday night when teammate Quentin Grimes was a part of the Rising Stars Challenge.
+After his participation Saturday, he got dressed and stuck around to watch Jericho Sims join in the Slam Dunk contest.

 And whatever Sunday night brought, he was happy to be back as a part of the All-Star Game again.